 - A study finds that 30% of phishing emails are opened, which increases the chances of clicking on the malicious link or downloading it, which leads to malware infection.

-- 42% of the workers reported having taken some dangerous action when they received a phishing message.
+- 42% of the workers reported having taken dangerous action when receiving a phishing message.

 - 65% of cyber attackers use spear phishing emails as their primary attack vector.